tq-systems/toolchain-tqmaxx/README.md

 these can be included into the container images by copying the certificate files to the certificates folder before building.

-To work with an own container registry the URL has to be supplied via the environment:
+To work with an own container registry the URL has to be supplied via the environment (this is necessary only once per shell session):

 ```bash
 $export REGISTRY_BASE_URL=${MY_REGISTRY_BASE_URL}